techascent/tech.ml.dataset/docs/math-ops.md

 This takes an environment which is a map of at least `:dataset` and `:column-name` which represent the source dataset and the result column that are being operated on.
 Note that the column may not exist.

+There are wrapper functions for adding unary or binary operations that do the necessary dispatch to operate either in scalar space or in tensor space.
+You have to provide a scalar version of your operation in case the arguments end up being constants.